Posted on

 Magnetic media that has been dried and subsequently treated with the preservative is remarkably resilient and can substantially resist the up take of moisture from the air.
 I do not know of any cassette users that have required re-treatment.

 For awhile, there were several firms that advocated “Baking” as the sole answer to problem tapes.
-The tapes were inclosed in an oven and brought up to a temperture of 135 – 150 degrees F. This process could mobilize moisture and speed up the diffusion process.
+The tapes were enclosed in an oven and brought up to a temperature of 135 – 150 degrees F. This process could mobilize moisture and speed up the diffusion process.
 The “unintended” consequence of this process was loss of plasticiser from the tape and matrix (in which the magnetic particles are suspended).
 This created a condition called “Gel Blocking” in which cooling that was too quick, shrunk the tape pack from the outside in and welded the inner third to half of the tape pack together.
 BAD NEWS and some Very unhappy collectors.

 Walter